FFXIV Pictomancer unlock location

 The level 80, the class gear you start with should keep you in good shape for a little while, though make sure you run some dungeons and build a stack of Tomestones to purchase higher-level equipment with.
 Like other magic DPS jobs, Pictomancer uses Casting gear, and intelligence, spell speed, and direct hit are all good stats to aim for.

-If you're just getting started in FFXIV, check out our beginner's guide for some helpful tips and make sure to pick up your FFXIV mount to make getting around a lot faster.
+If you're brand-new to FFXIV, check out our beginner's guide for some helpful tips and make sure to pick up your FFXIV mount to make getting around a lot faster.